In this section: Thesis criteria and deadlines. For writing tips, visit Student Resources.

 Your supervisor may find some useful tips for selecting examiners on the Graduate Supervision website.

-- Two weeks before initial submission:
+- At least one month before initial submission:

 - One week before initial submission: